gustavonascimentof/gustavonascimentof/README.md

 ## 🚀 Philosophy

 > _"Code is not just about solving problems.
-> It's about building solutions that scale, last, and generate real value."_
+> It's about building solutions that scale and generate real value."_